RyanBookram60/VMS-Phase-2/README.md

 Student Name: Ryan Bookram<br>
 Course: Software Development 1 (14877)
 ______________
-This project holds all of the phase 2 implementations for the Data Managment System project. including unit tests to test methods.
+This project holds all of the phase 2 implementations for the Data Managment System project, including unit tests to test methods.
 This system implements the ability to store vehicle attributes and manipulate them using a CLI menu.
 ______________
 The system allows users to: